StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 2)note how quality decreases with time
 ## Step 6: Trim Primers
  1) trimming forward and reverse primers
- 2)
- 3)
-   ##  visualize results of trimming primers, look at the quality of your reads... this is how you will determine the trim and trunc lengths, try to keep as much data as you can
+## Step : visualize results of trimming primers, look at the quality of your reads... this is how you will determine the trim and trunc lengths, try to keep as much data as you can
 ## Step 7: Filter the Sequences
  4) know the length of the sequence you are targeting, if you trim too short, then there might not be enough overlap to merge the reads, in which case single end analysis would likely give better results
  5) ideally, keep the median above q 30